America's Garden Showcase

 At one end of the Perennial Border stands a set of historic White House Gates.
 These gates were first installed at the White House in 1819, as part of the reconstruction project to repair damage from the War of 1812.
 They stood for more than 120 years at the northeast entrance to the White House before being removed during a renovation project.
 The gates found a second home on the River Farm property and remained in relative obscurity for more than 50 years.
 In 2004, the Society undertook restoration and conservation of the gates to return them to their original splendor.

 River Farm’s Estate House is home to the Society’s Administrative and Membership offices.
-The lower floor is open to the public and features a charming parlor with a stunning river view and a beautiful ballroom.
+The lower floor is open to the public and features a charming parlor with a stunning river view, and a beautiful ballroom.
 Rotating exhibits by area artists are often on display in these rooms.
-The Estate House is a popular venue for private functions and is available for rental.
+The Estate House is a popular venue for weddings, corporate events, meetings, and memorials, and is available for rental.

 The plantings in front of the Estate House consist predominantly of native shrubs and trees, including Allegheny serviceberry (Amelanchier laevis), fringe tree (Chionanthus virginicus), dwarf fothergilla (Fothergilla gardenii), and Carolina silverbell (Halesia carolina).
 An underplanting of mixed perennials and annuals provides seasonal color, and is especially eye-catching in spring when thousands of bulbs are in bloom.